-SCI141/142 Honors Biology SCI531/532 AP Biology SCI561/562 AP Chem service Area: Applied Sciences, Technology, Engineering, and Manufacturing
+SCI141/142 Honors Biology SCI531/532 AP Biology SCI561/562 AP Chem

 ARCHITECTURE AND CONSTRUCTION

 Do you love working with your hands and bringing a vision to life?
 A career designing and building of homes, roads and other structures could be for you.
 According to the federal Bureau of Labor Statistics, the job outlook in architecture and construction is expected to see above-average growth through 2028, with the largest growth in the construction segment.
 More than half of the jobs in this cluster require a high school diploma or equivalent, plus some additional onthe-job or specialized training.
 There are also some occupations that require two-year, four-year or graduate degrees.